Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

 Why should I apply?

 Why wouldn’t you apply?
 As well as vacation schemes being an important part of the recruitment process for many firms, there are lots of other reasons you should complete one:

 “I’m a law student, when should I apply?”

-If you are a law student, you should aim to complete your vacation scheme in the penultimate year of your law degree.
-For example, if you want to do a summer vacation scheme, you will need to start researching and making applications in the summer before your penultimate year of university and into the autumn term to try to secure a spot.
+If you’re a law student, you should aim to complete your vacation scheme in the penultimate year of your law degree.
+For example, if you want to do a summer vacation scheme, you’ll need to start researching and making applications in the summer before your penultimate year of university and into the autumn term to try to secure a spot.

 Law firms often prioritise law students for their summer schemes.
 With applications for the spring and summer schemes opening around October, second-year law students must get their applications in ahead of the firm’s deadlines, which are usually in January.

-Many firms review applications on a rolling basis, so it is worth getting your application in well ahead of the actual deadline.
+Many firms review applications on a rolling basis, so it’s worth getting your application in well ahead of the actual deadline.
 It’s very tempting to put off submitting your application until the deadline day, but a last-minute application could come back to haunt you later down the line.